Coldmooon/CCF/README.md

 # README #

-The codes are for the paper "Convolutional Channel Features For Pedestrian, Face and Edge Detection".
+The codes are for the paper "Convolutional Channel Features: Tailoring CNN to Diverse Tasks", arXiv:1504.07339.

 Currently the codes include training and testing part for Caltech pedestrian detection.
 Models to produce curves in the paper are also provided.